Federal Direct Student Loan Program

 The Federal Direct Parent Loan for Undergraduate Students (PLUS)

-In order for COTC to certify a PLUS loan, the student must have a FAFSA on file and be file complete.
+For COTC to originate/certify a PLUS loan, the student must have filed the Free Application for Federal Student Aid (FAFSA®) and file complete.
 The parent may apply for a PLUS loan by going to https://studentloans.gov and completing the Parent PLUS application.
 Parents will use their FSA ID (same FSA ID used to sign the FAFSA) to login and request the Parent PLUS Loan and sign the MPN.
-Once the parent’s loan has been approved, COTC will receive notification and originate the PLUS loan.
-Maximum eligibility for the PLUS loan is the Cost of Attendance minus any estimated financial assistance.
+COTC will receive notification of all approved PLUS Loan applications and will finalize the origination/certification process for the PLUS loan.

 Scheduled Disbursements for Federal Direct Loans

-Students receiving either a Federal Direct Subsidized/Unsubsidized or Federal Direct PLUS Loan should be aware of their scheduled disbursement dates and amounts that are stated on the disclosure statements which the lender will mail once the loan has been guaranteed.
+Borrowers receiving either a Federal Direct Subsidized/Unsubsidized Loan or Federal Direct PLUS Loan should be aware of their scheduled disbursement dates and amounts that are stated on the disclosure statements which the servicer will mail once the loan has been originated.
 (The scheduled disbursement dates are not the same as the COTC refund dates.)

 A student with a loan for only one semester will receive the loan funds in two disbursements within the semester.
-The first half at the regular disbursement date and the second half of the loan will be disbursed half-way through the semester.
-The student must maintain half time enrollment to be eligible for each disbursement.
+The first half will be disbursed on the regular disbursement date for the semester and the second half of the loan will be disbursed at the mid-point of the semester.
+The student must maintain half-time enrollment to be eligible for each disbursement.